Crash of a Handley Page H.P.63 Halifax V near Addingham: 7 killed

 Circumstances:

-The airplane departed RAF Dishforth at 1912LT on an operation to Essen.
-Over the Netherlands, it was shot down by a German fighter and crashed in Aartswoud.
-All five crew members became PoW.
+The airplane departed RAF Dishforth at 2349LT on May 12 on an operation to Duisburg.
+Passing over the Netherlands the following night, it was shot down by a German fighter and crashed in Noordschans.
+All five crew members were killed.

 Crew: